 # /opt/duoauthproxy/bin/authproxyctl restart

-|Hostname/Address||The IP address of your Duo Authentication Proxy|
+|Hostname/Address||The IP address or host name of your Duo Authentication Proxy server.|

 |Shared secret||The RADIUS secret shared with your Duo Authentication Proxy.
 Consider avoiding the special characters

 Start Your VMware View Client and enter your primary credentials (make sure you've already enrolled in Duo).

-Horizon View client version 6.0 and later display an enhanced challenge prompt, listing your available factors (or an enrollment URL).
+After you enter your username and password, a second window displays the Duo challenge prompt, listing your available factors (or an enrollment URL).

 |push||Perform Duo Push authentication.
-You can use Duo Push if you've installed Duo Mobile and added your account to it
+You can use Duo Push if you've installed and activated Duo Mobile on your device.|

-|phone||Perform phone callback authentication|
+|phone||Perform phone callback authentication.|

 |sms||Send a new batch of SMS passcodes.
 Your authentication attempt will be denied.
 You can then authenticate with one of the newly-delivered passcodes.|

 If you wanted to use Duo Push (rather than a passcode) to authenticate, you would enter:

-username: bob password: password passcode: push
+username: bob password: hunter2 passcode: push

 You can also specify a number after the factor name if you have more than one device enrolled (as the automatic push or phone call goes to the first capable device attached to a user).
 So you can enter phone2 or push2 if you have two phones enrolled and you want the authentication request to go to the second phone.